tangruize/spssh/README.md

 SPSSH can execute the same command simultaneously and execute different commands separately on remote servers using SSH.
 It supports GUI terminal emulators (e.g. gnome-terminal, mate-terminal and xfce4-terminal) to open remote windows.
 And it also supports tmux.
-Additionally, there is a simple copy script to copy small files (less than 1GB) to all servers.
+Additionally, there is a simple copy script to copy files to all servers.

 ### Dependencies